apache/pinot/docs/tableconfig_schema.rst

    (can be changed with the setting ``realtime.segment.flush.autotune.initialRows``). and increasing to reach the desired segment size.
 Segment size may go over the desired size significantly during the learning phase.
-   Pinot starts corrects the estimation as it goes along, so exact value that is guaranteed.
-You should set this value to optimize the performance of queries.
+   Pinot corrects the estimation as it goes along, so it is not guaranteed that the resulting completed segments are of the exact size as configured.
+You should set this value to optimize the performance of queries (i.e. neither too small nor too large)

    Default is ``"200M"``